Ophthalmology (Eye) Practice Test 3

 - 3

-Explanation: Answer reason: 5 The cornea is classically described as having five layers: epithelium, Bowman's layer, stroma, Descemet's membrane, and endothelium.
+Explanation: Answer reason: The cornea is classically described as having five layers: epithelium, Bowman's layer, stroma, Descemet's membrane, and endothelium.
 This layered structure supports transparency and refractive power while maintaining a barrier function.
 Although some sources also describe a sixth layer (Dua’s layer), standard exam convention typically uses five layers.
-Category reason: This is a foundational anatomy/histology question about the eye’s corneal structure, which falls under Ophthalmology (Eye) within NursingScience rather than nursing care decision-making.

 The nurse is assigned to care for a client with a detached retina.
 Which finding should the nurse expect to be documented in the client's record?